johnmidgley/opencola-alpha/README.md

 ## Prerequisites

 > NOTE: Some Windows machines don't have virtualization enabled, which is required by Docker, so you can install on Windows without Docker.
 If you prefer to do so, you can skip to [Install OpenCola](#install-opencola) - right now for Windows only.
+We will have a general solution and a better install process soon.

 <details><summary>Install Docker</summary>
  <br/>